What Is Out-the-Door Price — and What's Actually Hiding Inside It

 If you have a trade-in, the OTD number gets another layer of complexity.
 Dealers will sometimes inflate the trade allowance while simultaneously raising the vehicle price by the same amount.

 You feel like you won on the trade.
-The dealer made the same $1,500 either way — it just moved from one line to another.
-The only way to catch this is to negotiate the vehicle price and trade value separately, never simultaneously.
+The dealer made the same money either way — it just moved from one line to another.
+The only way to catch this is to negotiate vehicle price and trade value separately, never simultaneously.
+Get a written appraisal from CarMax or Carvana first so you have an independent floor on the trade.

 The Rebate Swap